Steven Zelich: Guilty plea and sentencing

 Zelich pleaded guilty to first-degree reckless homicide for the killing of Jenny Gamez in early 2016, and was sentenced to 35 years imprisonment.
 In February 2017, he was sentenced to 25 years for second-degree murder for the murder of Laura Simonson.
 Zelich received another 10 years for the charges of hiding of corpses in October 2017.
-Altogether, he was sentenced to 70 years in prison, which is a de facto life sentence since his earliest release date given his multiple sentences is at a date when it is guaranteed he will be dead.
+Altogether, he was sentenced to 70 years in prison with a minimum non-parole period of 58 1/3 years, which is a de facto life sentence since his earliest release date given his multiple sentences is at a date when it is guaranteed he will be dead.

 In the media

-Crime Watch Daily reported on the case with a focus on the Walworth County police’s identification process of Jenny Gamez through forensic science.
+Crime Watch Daily reported on the case with a focus on the Walworth County police's identification process of Jenny Gamez through forensic science.